Bikeman868/UrlRewrite.Net/README.md

 * Unless rules are set to 'Dynamic' the results of rule evaluation will be cached for subsequent requests.

 ## Current status
-This project is at the pre v1.0 stage.
-We need to achieve feature parity with the original Microsoft IIS rewriter module before this can be released so that it can be used as a drop in replacement.

-If you want to get involved and make a contribution please contact the author.
-If you are looking for this kind of functionallity for your website then you will need to wait a few months until the tireless men and women of the open source community have worked their magic.
+Version 1.0.0 was functionally complete except for the caching of non-dynamic requests.
+This version was published to NuGet so that I can get feedback on backwards compatibility.

+The standard IIS rewrite module is not very precicely documented so I need some people out there to try is with their rewrite rules and let me know where the behaviour is different between this Rewrite Module and the Microsoft one.
+I am aiming for 100% backwards compatibility.

+If you are starting from scratch and don't need compatibility with an existing set of rewriter rules then go for it, this code is stable and production ready.
+I already have it on all of my own web sites and have started optimizing the performance of my rules.

 ## Roadmap
-Estimated completion date for version 1.0 is end of May 2016.
+1. Estimated completion date for version 1.0 is end of May 2016.[ Actually completed end of April 2016]
+2. Caching of non-dynamic requests.
+This involves hashing the url and doing a lookup on the redirection results rather then re-evaluating the rules each time.
+If any of your rules produce different results each time they are run (because they lookup in a database, or use the current time of day for example) then be sure to mark them as `Dynamic` so that the results will not be cached.
+3. 100% unit test coverage.
+4. Outbound rules.
+This is a feature of the IIS rewriter that I only just discovered.

 # Getting started
 If you already use the Microsoft URL Rewriter module, follow these steps to replace it with this modue.